loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.760: This was generated on May 25 at 5:47 am.
+Time-SVD++ was carried out on base and hidden (i.e. not valid and probe) with 250 factors, 30 iterations, 18 time bins, and **without** userFacMatTime.
+All other parameters were the same as those in TIMESVDPP_QUAL_7.749.

+SVDPP_QUAL_5.632: This was generated on May 25 at 3:04 am.
+SVD++ was carried out on base and hidden (i.e. not valid and probe) with 50 factors and 25 iterations.
+All other parameters (including the learning rate decay) were the same as those in SVDPP_QUAL_6.833.

 TIMESVDPP_QUAL_6.608: This was generated on May 24 at 9:42 pm.
 Time-SVD++ was carried out on base and hidden (i.e. not valid and probe) with userFacMatTime.
 This run involved 160 factors, 16 epochs (beyond which the